 Remove the stem and seeds (remember that most of the heat is in the seeds and inner ribs of the chile, so remove as much or as little as you like).
 Cut into strips.

 Layer the strips of chile on a grilled burger and add cheese, bacon, avocado, tomato, onion, lettuce along with any other toppings of your choice.

 Now, it’s time to take a bite out of the Ultimate Green Chile Bacon Cheese Burger.

-Form beef into 4 patties, season with salt and pepper.
-Grill the beef patties over a medium high flame to desired temperture.
+- Form beef into 4 patties, season with salt and pepper.
+Grill the beef patties over a medium high flame to desired temperature.